Download and print pre-operative instructions for Rhinoplasty.

 Dr. Naderi has held a position at Indiana University School of Medicine as a Clinical Assistant Professor of Facial Plastic Surgery where he has taught many surgical residents the proper techniques of rhinoplasty for both aesthetic and functional purposes.
 Furthermore, many Virginia plastic surgeons quite often refer their “tough noses” to Dr. Naderi, favoring his expertise and skills.

-Dr. Naderi takes the time to go over all of your options with the aid of cutting edge “digital computer imaging” to show you what you may look like after surgery.
-He confidently encourages all his patients to seek opinions from other doctors so they can feel totally comfortable with their ultimate decision to undergo rhinoplasty as well as their choice of surgeon.
+Dr. Naderi takes the time to go over all of your options with the aid of cutting-edge “digital computer imaging” to show you what you may look like after surgery.
+He confidently encourages all his patients to seek opinions from other doctors, so they can feel totally comfortable with their ultimate decision to undergo rhinoplasty as well as their choice of surgeon.

 He is not inexpensive!
 He takes excellent, skillful, artistic, and compassionate care of his patients and their noses.
 While no one can guarantee a “perfect” nose, his multitude of happy and grateful patients from all over the world are testimony to his skill.
 Do not choose Dr. Naderi if you are seeking a bargain.
-Choose Dr. Naderi if you want a surgeon who has the specialized skill and high ethics to take excellent care of you or your loved one.
+Choose Dr. Naderi if you want a surgeon who has the specialized skills and high ethics to take excellent care of you or your loved one.

 Rhinoplasty Consultation

 Dr. Naderi is devoted to taking the time to understand your rhinoplasty goals.
-Dr. Naderi works with you to determine the right look to enhance your facial features with computer generated outcomes.
+Dr. Naderi works with you to determine the right look to enhance your facial features with computer-generated outcomes.
 Previous surgeries, your past and present medical conditions, allergies, and current medications determine whether or not you are a candidate.

 Dr. Naderi will share suggestions for the type of procedure or combination of procedures that will accommodate your anticipated outcome as well as any associated risks and complications.
 He will show you rhinoplasty before and after images.
 In roughly 25% of consultations, Dr. Naderi may not suggest a rhinoplasty procedure.
 Dr. Naderi’s consultation goal is for his patients to make the most informed and intelligent decision about their potential rhinoplasty procedure.